kevin-tong-msft/azure-cli-mcp/README.md

 - Allow Mac OS X to execute it: `xattr -d com.apple.quarantine azure-cli-mcp-macos`
 - Run the binary: `./azure-cli-mcp-macos`

-- To run the binary on _Windows_, you need to:
+To run the binary on _Windows_, you need to:

 - Download the latest release: `gh release download --repo jdubois/azure-cli-mcp --pattern='azure-cli-mcp-windows.exe'`
 - Run the binary: `azure-cli-mcp-windows`

-### Configuring the MCP with Claude Desktop
+### Configuring the MCP server with Claude Desktop

 Claude Desktop makes it easy to configure and chat with the MCP server.
 If you want a more advanced usage, we recommend using VS Code (see next section).